bilsengroup/bilsengroup.github.io/publications.md

       After our analysis, we have deduced that the presented temporal and quantitative analysis of bug life cycles is useful for finding bottlenecks and undesired behaviors in the bug tracking processes.
 We also inferred that examining the changes in bug life cycles over time can provide insights into how bug tracking practices changed throughout the project’s lifetime, and it can be used as a parameter to assess whether the bug tracking system usage has improved.
 Lastly, we deducted that analyzing undesired state trails’ frequency provides insights into the performance of bug tracking processes.
       Conclusion:
       Based on the insights gained from analyzing bug life cycles with the presented methods, we believe that decision makers can improve their workflow by introducing or removing new states to the bug life cycle and adding new rules and restrictions to their bug tracking process.
-  - authors: Ziya Mukhtarov, Mannan Abdul, Mokhlaroyim Raupova, Javid Baghirov, Osama Tanveer, Haluk Altunel, Eray Tuzun
+  - authors: Ziya Mukhtarov, Mannan Abdul, Mokhlaroyim Raupova, Javid Baghirov, Osama Tanveer, Haluk Altunel, Eray Tüzün
     title: Towards Better Code Reviews: Using Mutation Testing to Improve Reviewer Attention
     venue: The International Conference on Software and System Processes (ICSSP 2023)
     url: test